 DRY rates which do NOT include: -

-Aircraft rental price does NOT include: -
+Aircraft rental price do NOT include: -

-Typical Fuel Consumption for a Rotax 912 UL engine is: 19.2 L/h at 75% power (5000 RPM 27.2 MAP) while at 65% (4800 RPM) it’s 15.8 L/h.
-To reduce fuel consumption in the cruise, lean the mixture.
+Typical Fuel Consumption for a Rotax 912 UL engine is: 19.2 L/h at 75% power (5000 RPM 27.2 MAP) while at 65% (4800 RPM) it is 15.8 L/h.
+To reduce fuel consumption in the cruise, do NOT fly full throttle and, if fitted, lean the mixture.

 We also provide